 1. Dr. Khawar Ali Associate Professor DA, MCPS, FCPS

-2. Dr. Farrukh Afzal Assistant Professor MCPS, FCPS
+2. Dr. Farrukh Afzal Associate Professor MCPS, FCPS

 3. Dr. Shahbaz Hussain Assistant Professor FCPS